 GAME (Global Approach by Modular Experiments) is an international research and education program for students of biology and environmental sciences.
 It was founded in 2002 at the then predecessor institute of GEOMAR and enables young scientists to investigate the effects of global change on coastal seas.
 At GAME this is done in a very comprehensive way: all questions are investigated comparatively across geographical and climatic boundaries.
 For this purpose, identical experiments are carried out each year - on a specific topic - at up to 10 locations worldwide.
 This modular approach, which is unique in marine research, leads to particularly meaningful research results.
 This is because the data obtained is not limited to a single ecosystem, but paints a general picture - from the tropics to the high latitudes.
 To make this possible, GAME cooperates with 38 marine research institutes in 28 countries on 6 continents.
 However, this network not only allows modular research, but also prepares students for scientific work abroad.
 For this purpose, GAME has developed a special team concept in which one German participant works closely with a foreign participant.
 GAME thus combines scientific training with an intensive cultural and social experience.

-Currently, up to 16 students are supervised each year, conducting the experiments in binational teams at up to 8 locations around the world.
+Up to 20 students are supervised each year, conducting the experiments in binational teams at up to 10 locations around the world.
 The preparation and follow-up of each project takes place together with all participants at GEOMAR in Kiel.
 In preparation, the approach to ecological questions is worked out and the analysis of data with biostatistical methods is deepened.

 In the follow-up phase, all results are comparatively evaluated, interpreted and prepared for publication.
 Here, students train their ability to communicate science in the form of presentations and in scientific journals.
 The students benefit from the comprehensive supervision by German and foreign scientists during the entire project period and beyond.
 By participating in a GAME project, they are optimally qualified for a subsequent doctorate.